messDiv/MESS/docs/inference.rst

    **Special Note:** The ``%matplotlib inline`` command tells jupyter to draw the figures actually inside your notebook environment.
-If you don't put this your figures won't show up!
+If you don't include this your figures won't show up!

    **NB:** Importing pandas as ``pd`` is pretty cannonical.
 It makes